 Adopts the Protocol on Sustainable Agriculture and Rural Development to the Framework Convention on the Protection and Sustainable Development of the Carpathians, invites the Parties to sign and ratify the Protocol, encourages the Parties, pending the ratification and entry into force of the Protocol, whenever possible to start its implementation, and appreciates the work conducted by the Working Group on Sustainable Agriculture and Rural Development (WG SARD), as well as the expertise provided by the European Academy of Bolzano (EURAC) to the development process of the Protocol;

-Requests the Working Group on Sustainable Agriculture and Rural Development to propose and prioritize strategic actions enhancing the implementation of the Protocol,
+Requests the Working Group on Sustainable Agriculture and Rural Development to propose and prioritize strategic actions enhancing the implementation of the Protocol….

+1) The proposal shall be submitted to the CCIC for consideration and further mandate allowing the WG SARD to conduct work in this respect.

+2) to submit this proposal to the CCIC for consideration and in order for the CCIC to provide the WG with mandate to work on these priorities issues.,

-Welcomes further progress made in preparing the inventory of virgin forests and appreciates the work done by the Working Group on Sustainable Forest Management (WG Forest) and the European Environment Agency (EEA) involved in the process, and asks the WG Forest to prioritize the ongoing work on completing the inventory of virgin forests;
+Takes note of further progress made in preparing the inventory of virgin forests and appreciates the work done by the Working Group on Sustainable Forest Management (WG Forest) and the European Environment Agency (EEA) involved in the process, and asks the WG Forest to prioritize the ongoing work on completing the inventory of virgin forests;

-Welcomes and appreciates progress made towards elaborating criteria and indicators for identification of natural forests in the Carpathians, and request WG Forest to finalize the work on criteria and indicators and to support subsequent preparations of an inventory of natural forests;
+Welcomes and appreciates progress made towards elaborating criteria and indicators for identification of natural forests in the Carpathians, and request WG Forest to finalize the work on criteria and indicators

+Recommends the WG Forest to propose voluntary guidelines for unification of methodologies of sustainable management of natural forests in the Carpathian, implementing , inter alia, Art.
+11 of the Protocol on Sustainable Forest Management;

 Reiterates the calls for enhanced cooperation through the Secretariat with ICPDR on sustainable agriculture and rural development, especially in the light of the ICPDR Presidency 2017 priorities calling, among others, for assessing the impact of agricultural activities in the Carpathians on the Danube River Basin environment, and possible development of joint activities and projects in these areas.